HaikuTeam/animator/QA.md

 All of the test/demo examples render/behave correctly in Firefox All of the test/demo examples render/behave correctly in Edge All of the test/demo examples render/behave correctly in IE11*

+Errors/Notifications

+Crash in Master, Plumbing, Glass, Timeline, or Creator sends Sentry notice An error response in Plumbing method sends Sentry notice An error will upload the user's project and metadata to S3 (Carbonite) If rapid errors occur, Carbonite snapshots only occur once per 10 minutes Carbonite errors can originate successfully from from Master, Plumbing, Glass, Timeline, or Creator Errors result in a toast being displayed to the user on any screen Carbonite report still gets sent even if the app crashes quickly

 Embedding/Host Codebases